Beyond-jQuery/book/manuscript/styling-elements.md

 As expected, these values are a bit larger than what `clientHeight` and `clientWidth` report since we are also taking border into account.
 In fact, each value is exactly 6 pixels larger.
 This is expected due to a border of 3 pixels on each side, defined in our `<style>` element.

 Again, the return values above may vary _slightly_ between browsers due to the way browsers style element content.
 Also, the `display: inline-block` is not needed for `offsetHeight` and `offsetWidth` - they will _not_ report a zero height and width for inline elements.

+There is a _lot_ more to discuss regarding styling elements, but this book is about so much more than this.
+I've provided you with some of the critical concepts that will allow you to end your dependence on jQuery when facing other stying-related challenges going forward.

 [box-model-w3c]: http://www.w3.org/TR/CSS21/box.html